AbtinMogharabin/STAT-Survey/README.md

 # International-students-in-Turkey-A-Survey-Based-Exploration-of-Motivations-Expectations-and-Satisfaction
-This was a four month survey and analysis project for the course STAT 365.
+This was a four month survey and analysis project.
 The results were analyzed by the use of statistical tests and machine learning modules.